About Sleep Well No More Snore Ring

 Here’s something to note: Although the principles behind acupuncture have been used in traditional Chinese medicine for more than 5,000 years, there is little clinical evidence showing that there is any kind of energy meridian in the body.
 In the instance of the Snore Ring, this causes a bit of a snowball effect:

-- Finally, even if acupressure was shown to be effective, there’s no evidence showing that small ridges on a object can create the same amount of pressure, and thus the same benefits, as traditional acupressure.
+Finally, even if acupressure was shown to be effective, there’s no evidence showing that small ridges on an object can create the same amount of pressure, and thus the same benefits, as traditional acupressure.

 But hold on; don’t make up your mind about No More Snore Ring just yet, because there are still some important points to consider, including price.